-- (1) The court disfavors motions to exceed limits on the length of briefs; and motions to extend the time for filing briefs; that affect the oral argument schedule. sSuch motions will be granted only for extraordinarily compelling reasons. - (2) A motion to exceed the limits on length of briefs or to extend the filing time for a brief must be filed at least 7 days before the brief is due.
-Motions filed less than 7 days before the due date Untimely motions will be denied absent exceptional circumstances, except that, where good cause is shown, the clerk may grant unopposed late-filed motions for extension of time that do not affect the oral argument schedule, for good cause shown. - (3) Before filing a motion to exceed the limits on length of briefs, or to extend the time for filing, the moving party must attempt to obtain the consent of the opposing side.
+- (1) The court disfavors motions to exceed limits on the length of briefs and motions to extend the time for filing briefs that affect the oral argument schedule.
+Such motions will be granted only for extraordinarily compelling reasons. - (2) A motion to exceed the limits on length of briefs or to extend the filing time for a brief must be filed at least 7 days before the brief is due.
+Untimely motions will be denied absent exceptional circumstances, except that, where good cause is shown, the clerk may grant unopposed late-filed motions for extension of time that do not affect the oral argument schedule. - (3) Before filing a motion to exceed the limits on length of briefs, or to extend the time for filing, the moving party must attempt to obtain the consent of the opposing side.
 If consent is not obtained, the moving party must attempt to inquire whether an opposition or other form of response will be filed.
 The opening paragraph of any such motion must recite the position taken by the opposing party in response to these inquiries, or the efforts made to obtain a response.